 Can I use an HRA to pay insurance premiums?
+Can employers reimburse employees for insurance premiums and medical expenses?
 You absolutely can!
 There are two different kinds of health reimbursement arrangements that are relatively new to the market that are prompting employers to start reimbursing employees for health insurance premiums.

 How to use an HRA to pay for insurance premiums

 The QSEHRA is designed for employers with less than 50 employees to reimburse for premiums and medical expenses if the plan allows.
 The ICHRA is for companies of any size.
 There are no limits to how much an employer can offer for reimbursement.
 This is a big difference with QSEHRA which has rather restrictive limits.
 Let’s look a bit more closely at both types and how they pay for insurance premiums.

 Reimbursing health insurance premiums with ICHRA

 With ICHRA, employers can offer as much or as little as they’d like as long as it’s offered fairly to each class.
 ICHRA classes are one of the many pros if you are wanting to consider ICHRA pros and cons.

 In addition, employers can choose what they want their ICHRA to reimburse:

 Employers work with an ICHRA administrator to choose how to structure reimbursements to employees: